4IJS Photography: Alexandra Ion

 The preferred format for images and graphics is PNG.

-If using JPEG, please ensure it is high-quality to maintain clarity.
+If using JPEG, ensure it is a high-quality image to maintain clarity.

 Language: